slashbrackets/satirical-techno-response/README.md

 # satirical-techno-response
-Ways to respond to technical issues with no details using techno babble.
+Some ways to respond to technical issues with no details using techno babble.